mona-shahinnejad/ADPTestProject/README.md

 # ADPTestProject

 Create a web API with endpoints to add and edit contacts.
 This should be exposed via a RESTful API.
-Create a desktop API application utilises this web API that allows you to add and edit contacts.
+Create a API application utilises this web API that allows you to add and edit contacts.
 You should also be able to search and select a contact from a contact list by name.
 The contacts must be allowed to have:
 •	First name - Required field
 •	Last name - Required field